DylanKentish/ECM3440-python/README.md

 name = name.upper()
 print(name)
 ```

 This code recognizes that Python strings are *immutable*.
 The string methods such as `upper()` give new strings as return values.
 One consequence of this is that we can write code such as this:

 ```python
 label = "a&b".replace("&","_").upper().rjust(8)
 ```

-This style of programming is called *functional programming*.
+This style of programming is called *functional programming*, and requires that functions are *pure*.

 ## Callbacks